 The Department of Atmospheric Sciences offers programs of graduate study leading to the degrees of Master of Sciences (M.S.) and Doctor of Philosophy (Ph.D.).
 Ph.D. students can elect to pursue a Data Science Option or Advanced Data Science Option.
-The Department also cooperates in offering studies leading to degrees of M.S. and Ph.D. under the interdepartmental Program on Climate Change and Program on Astrobiology and under less formal arrangements with other degree-granting units on campus.
+The Department also cooperates in offering studies leading to certificates in climate science with the Program on Climate Change and Astrobiology Program and under less formal arrangements with other degree-granting units on campus.

 While the graduate program has no specific prerequisites, it is generally recommended that at least two years of mathematics (beginning with calculus and going through differential equations) be taken prior to applying for admission into the program, as well as one and one half years of calculus based physics.
 Other courses in mathematics, computer science and the various physical sciences would also be appropriate, depending upon a student’s interest in a specific aspect of the atmospheric sciences.
 (A student interested in atmospheric chemistry might, for example, take additional courses in chemistry).